top of page

 • Formula:

-For practical next steps, explore the OECD governance principles as a clear global benchmark against which to measure yourself.
+For practical next steps, explore the OECD governance principles as a clear global benchmark to measure yourself against.

 The core question for many business owners is still simple: Does ESG pay?
 Across several European studies, firms with stronger ESG scores and better disclosure tend to show higher profitability and asset returns than peers with weak ESG performance.